Alumni Leadership Council

 Alumni Network - Oversee and strengthen the Conrad Alumni Network, a community of high-achieving, like-minded innovators that carry forward the Conrad Spirit beyond Summit.
 Help alumni support one another on their journeys to create impact through sharing advice about their challenges, products, educations, and careers.

 Challenge Participants - Act as an approachable, impartial body for student participants in the Challenge.
 Provide participants with guidance and tips regarding business skills, product design, and teamwork in order to improve the quality of Challenge submissions.

-Serve as a resource as requested by Conrad staff for regular operations, including volunteering at Summit and other events, engagements with Conrad sponsors and other stakeholders, and in communications with Conrad students.
+Volunteer Resource - Serve as a resource that supports Conrad staff in operating the Conrad Challenge, including volunteering at Summit and other events, engaging with Conrad sponsors and other stakeholders, and assisting Conrad participants.

 Conrad Alumni are students and young professionals with diverse specialties drawn across a variety of disciplines and industries.
-The backgrounds of Conrad Alumni members include not only successful entrepreneurs and founders but also product managers, designers, and financial advisors.
-The Alumni Council is open to all previous Conrad Innovators who have a passion for “no-box thinking” and are eager to propagate the culture of innovation in the months and years following Summit.
+The backgrounds of Conrad Alumni members include not only successful entrepreneurs and founders but also product managers, designers, and consultants.
+The Alumni Council is open to all previous Finalists in the Conrad Challenge who have a passion for “no-box thinking” and are eager to propagate the culture of innovation in the months and years following Summit.